leanprover/fp-lean/functional-programming-lean/src/monad-transformers/do.md

 To use them effectively, it's important to know what counts as "the same block".

 Generally speaking, the indented block following the `do` keyword counts as a block, and the immediate sequence of statements underneath it are part of that block.
-Statements in independent blocks that nonetheless contained in a block are not considered part of the block.
+Statements in independent blocks that are nonetheless contained in a block are not considered part of the block.
 However, the rules that govern what exactly counts as the same block are slightly subtle, so some examples are in order.
 The precise nature of the rules can be tested by setting up a program with a mutable variable and seeing where the mutation is allowed.
 This program has a mutation that is clearly in the same block as the mutable variable: